gitchrisqueen/graphstorm/docs/ROADMAP.md

-### **Drafting the `ROADMAP.md`**

-Let’s start with a high-level roadmap that outlines the key milestones and phases of the **GraphStorm** project.
-This document will help guide the development process and provide clear objectives for each stage.

----

 # GraphStorm Roadmap

 This document outlines the development roadmap for the **GraphStorm** project, detailing the major milestones and features to be implemented.
 The roadmap is divided into phases, each with specific objectives and deliverables.